Hi, I’m Hakan

 Ottobytes: Startup that I created together with two of my colleagues.
 We built a product called Kiwi, a data transformation solution for market research companies.
 Kiwi is now acquired by NIPO Software.
 I’m not actively working on this product anymore but I’ve learnt a lot from this experience.
 You can visit the Ottobytes Website for more information.
-I also wrote two blog posts about it.
+I also wrote a few blog posts about it.

 This Blog: I’d like to think of blogging as a side project too.
 This blog is built using Octopress (based on Jekyll) on a Mac.
 I’ve always been a Windows user, I still am.
 But since 2012 my main machine is a Mac.
 I’m learning Bash and trying to balance my time with Windows and Mac as a developer.

 A responsive e-commerce site: I’ve built a website for my parents.
 My parents own a few houses near Black Sea / Turkey.
 They’re on sale.
 Click on the image to see what I’ve done so far (Turkish content).
 I keep updating it when necessary.

 Podcasts that I’m subscribed to

 .NET Rocks: This is a classic.
 Lots of good content and fun.
 Don’t let the name mislead you.
 This podcast is not only about Microsoft and .NET, it also covers fair amount of content outside Microsoft space.
 You can also find geek-out shows where hosts talk about non-programming related subjects such as space, barbeque, whiskey, coffee etc.

 Hanselminutes: Scott Hanselman’s podcast.
 A very “to the point” podcast with good content/ad ratio.
 Scott Hanselman won’t waste your time.
 This podcast is similar to .NET Rocks in the sense that it is closer to Microsoft but not limited to it.